simran160/Amazon-Webscraping-using-python/readme.md

 After gathering the data, I exported it into a CSV file to enable further analysis.
 I performed basic cleaning on the dataset to ensure consistency and accuracy.
 Finally, I used **Tableau** to visualize the data and uncover specific insights, such as price trends, popular brands, and customer preferences.

 This project allowed me to deepen my understanding of web scraping, data handling in Python, and visualization techniques.
-Below is the detailed documentation for the project, including how I implemented each step.